OlaMuzuk/playwright-bookstore-test-suite/README.md

 # Book Store Test Suite with Playwright

 This test suite automates testing for the Book Store application on https://demoqa.com/books using Playwright.
-The suite includes both positive and negative test scenarios, error handling, screenshots, JSON test data management, and parallel execution.
+The suite includes both positive scenarios, error handling, screenshots, JSON test data management, and parallel execution.

 ## Features
 - Automated positive and negative test scenarios:
-  - Positive Tests: Book search, add to collection, verification, and deletion
+   - Book search, add to collection, verification, and deletion
-  - Negative Tests: Invalid login, invalid search, unauthorized actions
 - Error handling with try-catch and screenshot capture on failure
 - JSON file management for test data
 - Parallel test execution